 From Paris, the direct TGV will take you to Perpignan, where you can choose to take a connection to one of these stations on the Côte Vermeille or take the bus to reach the Albères.

-On board most TER trains, your bike travels for free, suspended or placed in a space provided for this purpose.
-These locations are accessible, within the limit of available places and cannot be reserved.
+On most regional trains, your bike travels suspended or placed in a designated space.
+These spaces are accessible, subject to availability.

 By bus